andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_09_ClusterCorrection.rst

 Overview
 *********

 After you have run your general linear model and created group-level contrast maps, you will need to correct for the amount of tests that you have run.
-For a more detailed overview of how cluster-correction works, see :doc:`this page <https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.html>`__; although it uses fMRI data to illustrate the concept, the same idea applies to the vertices that we analyze in structural data.
+For a more detailed overview of how cluster-correction works, see :ref:`this page <Appendix_A_ClusterCorrection>`.
+Although it uses fMRI data to illustrate the concept, the same idea applies to the vertices that we analyze in structural data.

 Cluster Correction with mri_glmfit-sim